A list of famous and influential people from the United States of America.

 Muhammad Ali (1942 – ) American Boxer and civil rights campaigner.
 Ali became undisputed Heavy Weight Champion of the world.
 His refusal to fight in Vietnam caused him to be banned from the sport.
 But, he came back, reclaiming his title.

 Billie Jean King (1943 – ) – American tennis players and campaigner for equality.
 Billie Jean King won 12 single grand slam titles.
-She also campaigned for women’s equality, and beat Bobby Riggs in a high profile, ‘Battle of the Sexes’ tennis match.
+She also campaigned for women’s equality and beat Bobby Riggs in a high profile, ‘Battle of the Sexes’ tennis match.

 George Bush jnr (1946 – ) US President 2000-2008.
 President during the 9/11 terrorist attacks, he subsequently led a US invasion of Iraq.

 Donald Trump (1946 – ) US business magnate, investor, television personality and 45th president of the US.
+Trump ran a divisive campaign on subjects of immigration, trade and tax cuts.

 Paul Krugman (1953 – ) – Nobel Prize winning economist.
 Krugman rose to prominence through his attacks on the politics of George Bush.
 After the financial crisis, he became a prominent advocate of Keynesian economics.